 After the allotted time, carefully remove rollers without pulling on the hair.
 Here’s what the hair looks like directly after.
 I usually let a couple minutes pass before touching, and then I prefer to flip over, spray a little bit of hairspray and then run my fingers through the curls to separate and smooth.

 Voilá!
 Bouncy, healthy curls that last and last.
 And remember since these are steam rollers, you don’t need to worry about the effects of heat styling.
 Truly loving this hairsetter, you guys.

 The big question – will the Babyliss Hairsetter be able to hold its own against the Caruso?
-Check back tomorrow to find out!
+Click here for the Babyliss post!